 Polish finishes are applied to wooden surfaces to protect them and enhance their beauty.
-Pre-polishing wooden products such as veneer increases their longevity and reduces manufacturing time.
-Engineered veneers require different types of polish finishing depending on their exterior or interior usage, and on horizontal or vertical application.
+Pre-polishing wooden products such as veneers increase their longevity and reduce manufacturing time.
+Engineered veneers require different types of polish finishing depending on their application, and whether it is a horizontal or vertical surface.
 Continuing on the topic, we discuss five varieties of polishes used on engineered veneers.
-Read on.

 1. Acrylic Finish

 Acrylic finishes are modern and steadily gaining popularity as one of the finest finishing solutions available.
 They are favoured for veneers which are used for interiors and horizontal surfaces.
 Acrylic finishes are applied using spray-on techniques and dry quickly.
 Engineered veneers with acrylic finishing require minimal upkeep.
 They can simply be cleaned with water and soap to maintain their glossy look.

 Also known as “PU Finishes”, polyurethane finishes are extremely popular due to their water-resistant properties.
 They are versatile and can be used for both interior and exterior surfaces.
 The thickness of the polish applied influences the level of protection offered to the veneer surface.
 Polyurethane finishes can be customised according to colour and either be glossy to offer a bold look or matte to offer a timeless look.

 UV coatings are extremely durable and are resistant to chemicals and stains.
 They are easy to work with, giving faster production rates and inexpensive labour costs.
 Manufacturing UV coatings is sustainable as it is eco-friendly and produces minimal waste.
 They are easy to apply and dry quickly on application.
 Ultraviolet coatings have a very high shine finish when used in darker shades and are resistant to abrasion, guaranteeing high and long-lasting aesthetic appeal.

 4. Water-Based Coatings